shaid2233/World_Of_Game/README.md

 ### Prerequisites

-- Python 3.x installed on your system.
+- Python 3. x installed on your system.

 ### How to Run